 If you’re not careful, you can end up with an uneven surface that doesn’t look very professional.

-With a little practice, you’ll be able to achieve a beautiful skip trowel texture that enhances any room in your home.
+With a little practice, you’ll be able to achieve a beautiful, smooth, and level textured design that enhances any room in your home with style.

-If you’re planning a drywall repair or adding skip trowel texture to a surface in your home, you’ll need to gather a few supplies first.
+If you’re planning a drywall repair or adding new texture to a surface in your home, you’ll need to gather a few supplies first.

 California Knockdown Ceiling Texture